casetagram/casetagram-ios-sdk/README.md

 Requirements
 ------------

-* Xcode 4.6 and iOS SDK 5.0 or above
+* Xcode 4.6 and iOS SDK 6.0 or above
 * iPhone, iPad and iOS Simulator are supported
 * iOS 5.0 or above, retina display preferred

 Sample Code
 -----------

-We have prepared a [sample Xcode project](https://github.com/casetagram/casetagram-ios-sdk-sample) that integrated with the Casetagram iOS SDK.
+We have prepared a [sample Xcode project](https://github.com/casetagram/casetagram-ios-sdk-sample) that has Casetagram iOS SDK integrated.

 Support
 -------

-If you have any problem regarding the Casetagram iOS SDK, feel free to contact us at hello@casetagram.com
+If there is any problem regarding the Casetagram iOS SDK, feel free to contact us at hello@casetagram.com

 Issues?
 -------

-You may submit issues on github: https://github.com/casetagram/casetagram-ios-sdk/issues
+You may submit on github any issues encountered: https://github.com/casetagram/casetagram-ios-sdk/issues